Here's a quick rundown of the most popular motors on the market and how they stack up against each other.

 Bosch Performance Line CX

-There are now four display options from Bosch including the new for 2019 Kiox headunit.
+There are now four display options from Bosch including the new Kiox headunit.
 Similar to Shimano’s display, this now uses changing colours to quickly determine which mode you are currently in.
 It’s also specifically designed for MTB use with a scratch resistant screen, tactile buttons and steerer tube mount.
+However, none are as sleek and easy to use as the Shimano E7000 switch or Specialized’s modular control units.

 Coming in distinctly left of field, German brand Fazua produces a completely different style of motor and battery system.
 Based around a completely modular and removable system, for many this approach represents the potential future for e-bike design.
 Called the Evation, this revolutionary system weighs just 4.7kg for the whole kit; that’s battery, motor, drive unit and all associated electronics!
 Compare that to the main systems where just the drive unit weighs over 3 kilos and you have the possibility for building a very light eMTB.
 Granted the 1.3kg battery only has a 250Wh capacity but with such a paltry weight you could stuff another in a pack without really noticing it.
 It also puts out a lower level of assistance than many of the larger units but turn the power off and it’s obvious that the Evation still provides a large degree of assistance.
 The most interesting aspect though is the removability factor.
 Promising zero friction with everything removed you can now potentially have one bike to do it all.